cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/modulerc/modules4/foo-avail2.out
     :language: console

 The other strategies do not readily provide that information.
-The next best case is the Modulepath-based strategies, because here at least a module avail will tell you what versions of a package are compatible with the currently loaded compiler/MPI/etc, e.g.:
+The next best case is the :ref:`Modulepath-based_strategy`, because here at least a module avail will tell you what versions of a package are compatible with the currently loaded compiler/MPI/etc, e.g.:

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/modulepath/modules4/foo-avail1.out
     :language: console

-But the Flavours and Homebrewed-flavors strategies do not readily show what versions of packages are built for which compilers, etc. You would need to load a compiler/MPI/etc combination, and then try loading a particular version of a package.
+But the :ref:`Flavours <Flavours_strategy>` and :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>`
+strategies do not readily show what versions of packages are built for which compilers, etc. You would need to load a compiler/MPI/etc combination, and then try loading a particular version of a package.

-Lastly, with the Modulerc-based strategy, the module list command explicitly shows information about the compiler/MPI/etc used to build the loaded modules, as that is part of the full modulename.
+Lastly, with the :ref:`Modulerc-based_strategy`, the module list command explicitly shows information about the compiler/MPI/etc used to build the loaded modules, as that is part of the full modulename.
 This information is not explicitly visible in the other three strategies, but that is usually not a problem.
 As long as the various user commands result in a set of modules wherein every module depending